dentadelta/123/README.md

 # Intersection Street Light
 # Squid game

 I believe the throne has already been given.
-And it is my resposibility to win (obviously, I'm doing everything right!)
+And it is my resposibility to win (obviously, I'm doing everything right at work!)
 I'm the best of the best.
 And we are the best of the best.

 #Join me.